jaceklaskowski/blockchain-notes/ethereum.md

 1. [Dan's Intro to How Ethereum Works](https://youtu.be/-SMliFtoPn8)
    * Merkle tree used in git
    * Blockchain is an ever-growing Merkle tree

+## Platform Updates / Releases

+Ethereum is more and more difficult to mine due to planned updates to continue growth and improvement of Ethereum Platform.

+1. Frontier
+1. Homestead
+1. Metropolis
+    * includes a hardfork with proof of stake consensus (leaving proof of work consensus)
+1. Serenity